qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 overlay_equals
 ..............

-Alias for 'overlay_exactly_equals' with default geometry backend QGIS.
+Alias for 'overlay_equals_exact' function with default geometry backend QGIS.
 Returns whether the current feature's geometry is exactly equal to at least one feature's geometry from a target layer, or returns an array of expression-based results for the features in the target layer whose geometry is exactly equal to the current feature's geometry.
 Note that the order of vertices matters.

 .. list-table::
    :widths: 15 85